crowdint/spree_conekta/README.md

 ##Setup Conekta Payments

-1. You need to go to [Conekta](https://www.conekta.io/), create an account and retrieve your public api key.
+1. You need to go to [Conekta](https://www.conekta.io/), create an account and retrieve your private and public api keys.

 2. On the spree application admin side go to:
 ```